janbukin/Bookshelves/README.md

 # Bookshelves
-RESTfull application on Web API and AngularJS (1.x)
+RESTfull application on Web API and Angular

 ##Requirements